FareHarbor/fareharbor-docs/external-api/endpoints.md

 ###### [Planned] Availability Endpoints

-A new `effective_cancellation_policy` property will be provided for each availability that specifies data regarding the effective cancellation policy as shown in the example below:
+When `detailed=yes` is specified as the query string for the availabilities endpoints, a new `effective_cancellation_policy` property will be provided for each availability that specifies data regarding the effective cancellation policy as shown in the example below:

     {
         "availabilities": [